Welcome to Year 8

 “To learn and to care.”

 Your child should expect to be set homework regularly.
-This must be written in their homework diary, which we encourage parents to check and sign weekly.
+This must be written in their homework diary, which parents must check and sign weekly.
 We wish to build a strong relationship between home and school as this a proven formula in helping students achieve.
 There are homework clubs where students can get help with their work, and excellent library and ICT facilities that can be used before and after school.

-We believe in healthy competition between tutor groups, and as such each week all forms will know where they stand with points awarded for attendance and achievement.
+We believe in healthy competition between tutor groups and each week all forms will know where they stand with points awarded for attendance and achievement.
 Every term, an award is made to the ‘Tutor Group of the Term’ and, at the end of the year the ‘Tutor Group of the Year’ is announced.
 There are regular competitions, quizzes and contests that all tutor groups take part in.

 Students will have the opportunity to work on their understanding of personal, social, cultural and health issues on a regular basis within their tutor group.
 This will further develop their understanding of the world around them, and add to their growing maturity as responsible young people.